-Interpersonal behaviours- also called friendship-making skills, include behaviours such as introducing oneself, joining in activities, asking someone for a favour, offering oneself to

-Help others, giving and accepting a compliment from another and the ability to apologize.
+Interpersonal behaviours, also called friendship-making skills, include behaviours such as introducing oneself, joining in activities, asking someone for a favour, offering oneself to help others, giving and accepting a compliment from others and the ability to apologize.

-Peer-related Social Skills- are skills that are most valued by peers and classmates and lead to acceptance by classmates.
+Peer-related Social Skills- are skills that are most valued by peers and classmates and lead to the acceptance by classmates.
 Peer-related social skills include working in cooperative groups, asking and receiving information from others, and identifying the emotions of others.
-Teacher-pleasing Social Skills- these behaviours are connected to success in an educational environment.
-These skills include following directions from teachers, obeying school rules, exerting your best effort while doing class work and homework, and listening to teachers and peers while they are speaking.
+Teacher-pleasing Social Skills- these behaviours are connected with success in an educational environment.
+These skills include following directions from teachers, obeying school rules, exerting your best effort while doing class work and homework and listening to teachers and peers while they are speaking.

-Self-related behaviour- these skills help children determine what a social situation entails and help them select the skills that are the most appropriate and effective for use in the situation.
-Self-related behaviours consist of following through, dealing healthfully with stress, understanding the feelings of self and others, and controlling anger and aggression.
+Self-related behaviour- these skills help children to determine what a social situation entails and helps them to select the most appropriate and effective skills to use in the situation.
+Self-related behaviours consist of following through, dealing healthfully with stress, understanding the feelings of self and others and controlling anger and aggression.